 The answer is simple: they’re failing to adapt as the marketing landscape evolves.

-With 2020 on it's way, now is the perfect time to take a look at what parts of your content marketing strategy missed the mark in 2019.
+Now is the perfect time to take a look at what parts of your content marketing strategy missed the mark in 2019.

 Today we’ll explore emerging trends in content marketing that could help us all to create more effective strategies for the new year.